-On 17 January 1984, it was announced that the Ford car assembly plant in Cork was to close, with the loss of 800 jobs.
+Ford announces the closure of the car assembly plant in Cork with the loss of 800 jobs.

-Gerry Foley reports for 'Today Tonight'.
-He says that in 1982, the company invested almost £10 million into making the plant suitable for Ford Sierra production, but that an output of 400 Sierras a week couldn't compete with the almost 6,000 a week made in Ford's Belgian factory.
+In 1982, the company invested almost £10 million into making the plant suitable for Ford Sierra production, but with an output of 400 Sierras a week could not compete with the almost 6,000 a week made in Ford's Belgian factory.

 The Cork plant finally closed on 13 July 1984.